mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 -  Compression libraries were unmaintained (like LZ4)
 -  Networking libraries weren't used to high bandwidth workloads (thanks Tornado devs!)

-These things were all fixed by some combination of Dask developers and the broader community (it's amazing what people will do if you provide a well-scoped and well-described problem on GitHub).
-These libraries were designed to be used with other libraries, and so they were well incentivized to make themselves easy to work with.
+These issues were fixed by a combination of Dask developers and the broader community (it's amazing what people will do if you provide a well-scoped and well-described problem on GitHub).
+These libraries were designed to be used with other libraries, and so they were well incentivized to improve their usability by the broader ecosystem.

-The deep learning frameworks have these same sorts of problems.
-They often don't serialize well, don't operate well when called in multiple threads, and so on.
-This is to be expected, most people to date using a tool like TensorFlow or PyTorch are just using TensorFlow or PyTorch.
-They're not using it in concert with the rest of the ecossytem.
-Taking tools that were designed for fairly narrow workflows and encouraging them towards general purpose collaboration in an ecosystem of tools takes some time and effort, both technically and socially.
+Today deep learning frameworks have these same problems.
+They rarely serialize well, aren't threadsafe when called by external threads, and so on.
+This is to be expected, most people using a tool like TensorFlow or PyTorch are operating almost entirely within those frameworks.
+These projects aren't being stressed against the rest of the ecossytem (no one puts PyTorch arrays as columns in Pandas, or pickles them to send across a wire).
+Taking tools that were designed for narrow workflows and encouraging them towards general purpose collaboration takes time and effort, both technically and socially.

-The non-deep-learning OSS community hasn't really made a strong effort to engage the deep-learning developer communities yet.
-I think that this will be an interesting experiment in interactions between two different kinds of dev groups.
-I suspect that they have different styles, and can likely learn from each other.
+The non-deep-learning OSS community has not yet made a strong effort to engage the deep-learning developer communities.
+This should be an interesting social experiment between two different of dev cultures.
+I suspect that these different groups have different styles and can learn from each other.

-*Note: Chainer/CuPy is an interesting exception here.
-The Chainer library (another deep learning framework common in Japan) explicitly separated out its array library CuPy, which makes it much easier to deal with.
+*Note: Chainer/CuPy is a notable exception here.
+The Chainer library (another deep learning framework) explicitly separates its array library, CuPy, which makes it easier to deal with.
 This, combined with a strict adherence to the Numpy API, is probably why they've been the early target for most ongoing Python OSS interactions.*

 Deploying Dask around GPUs